-The world has made progress in reducing newborn mortality, and to maintain this momentum, the US Government, through its flagship Maternal and Child Health Integrated Program (MCHIP); Save the Children; UNICEF; and partners are convening the ‘Global Newborn Health Conference’ April 15-18, 2013, in Johannesburg, South Africa.
+The world has made progress in reducing newborn mortality, and to maintain this momentum, the US Government, through its flagship Maternal and Child Health Integrated Program (MCHIP); Save the Children; UNICEF; and partners convened the ‘Global Newborn Health Conference’ April 15-18, 2013, in Johannesburg, South Africa.

-The conference comes at a critical moment to accelerate progress in newborn survival by galvanizing efforts to mobilize governments, donors, local partners and communities to make reducing newborn deaths a top priority.
-The 4-day meeting sets the stage for informing the global community about what it takes to bring life-saving newborn care to scale.
+The conference came at a critical moment to accelerate progress in newborn survival by galvanizing efforts to mobilize governments, donors, local partners and communities to make reducing newborn deaths a top priority.
+The 4-day meeting set the stage for informing the global community about what it takes to bring life-saving newborn care to scale.

 Countries where political leadership has acted on strong scientific evidence in improving newborn survival will be highlighted, laying the groundwork for countries to develop their own newborn action plans that will serve as a roadmap for saving newborn lives.

-The first global summit on newborns represents the “ringing of the start bell” for a comprehensive Global Newborn Action Plan now in development that will be unveiled later this year at the United Nations.
-The Global Newborn Action Plan will be carried out through the coordinated actions of a broad set of contributors, including governments, donors, the UN, civil society, private business and health professionals, supporting the broader goals of the Global Strategy for Women’s and Children’s Health and the Every Woman Every Child movement led by UN Secretary-General Ban Ki-Moon.
+The first global summit on newborns represents the “ringing of the start bell” for a comprehensive Every Newborn Action Plan now in development.
+The Every Newborn Action Plan will be carried out through the coordinated actions of a broad set of contributors, including governments, donors, the UN, civil society, private business and health professionals, supporting the broader goals of the Global Strategy for Women’s and Children’s Health and the Every Woman Every Child movement led by UN Secretary-General Ban Ki-Moon.
 It will also put into action key targets and strategic shifts introduced by the Promise Renewed movement for child survival, now supported by over 50 countries around the world.

 - Click to browse the agenda